Precise neural network computation with imprecise analog devices: Experimental results

 The processing efficiency of the system (energy per operation) was computed for different input patterns by integrating the power dissipated between the time at which the input pattern was switched and the time to output.
-Fig.~\ref{fig:performance} shows the processing efficiency for the same network with different input examples and under different operating currents.
+Fig.~\ref{fig:performance} shows the processing efficiency for the same network with different input examples and under different operating currents (see details on the performance measurements in suppl.~\ref{sect:si:performance}).
 With the average input currents scaled to either 15 or 45\,nA per neuron respectively, the network takes several microseconds to converge and consumes tens or hundreds of microwatts in total, which amounts to a few nanowatts per multiply-accumulate operation.
 With the supply voltage set to 1.8\,V, this corresponds to less than 0.1\,pJ per operation in most cases.
 With the average input current set to 15\,nA per neuron, the network produces the correct output within 15\,$\upmu$s in over 99\,\% of all cases (mean 8.5\,$\upmu$s; std.
 2.3\,$\upmu$s).
 Running the circuit for 15\,$\upmu$s requires $0.12\pm0.01$\,pJ per operation, such that about 1.7 trillion multiply-accumulate operations can be computed per second at a power budget of around 200\,$\upmu$W if input patterns are presented at a rate of 66\,kHz.
-Without major optimizations to either process or implementation, this leads to an efficiency of around 8\,TOp/J, to our knowledge a performance at least four times greater than that achieved by digital single-purpose neural network accelerators in similar scenarios \cite{cavigelli2015origami,park2016energy}.
-General purpose digital systems are far behind such specialized systems in terms of efficiency, with the latest GPU generation achieving around 0.05 TOp/J \cite{nvidia2016}.
+Without major optimizations to either process or implementation, this leads to an efficiency of around 8\,TOp/J, to our knowledge a performance greater than that achieved by digital single-purpose neural network accelerators in similar scenarios \cite{cavigelli2015origami,park2016energy}.
+General purpose digital systems are far behind such specialized systems in terms of efficiency, with the Volta GPU generation achieving a maximum of 0.05 TOp/J (float32) or 0.4 TOp/J (tensor core) \cite{nvidia2017}.

-Tab.~\ref{tab:accuracy} summarizes the classification accuracy for different architectures and datasets for a software simulation of an ideal network without mismatch, a behavioral simulation of the inhomogeneous system with the parameterized transfer curves implemented in an abstract software model, and the full circuit simulation of the inhomogeneous hardware network.
-Additionally, the computed power efficiency is shown for the different architectures.
+Tab.~\ref{tab:accuracy} summarizes the classification accuracy for different architectures and datasets for a software simulation of an ideal network without mismatch, a behavioral simulation of the heterogeneous system, and the full circuit simulation of the hardware device.
+The computed power efficiency is shown for the different architectures.